Frequently Asked Questions

 Applicants outside of the U.S. typically need to submit an English Proficiency test.
 Specific exceptions from English test requirements are listed on the University’s Admissions Page, under "Exceptions."

-No, you would not need to submit TOEFL/IELTS/Duolingo scores if you have a degree from a U.S. institution (or if you are planning on receiving a degree from a US institution before the first day of the semester in which you are applying for).
+No, you would not need to submit TOEFL/IELTS/Duolingo scores if you have a degree from an accredited U.S. institution (or if you are planning on receiving a degree from an accredited US institution before the first day of the semester in which you are applying for).

-Any non-native English speaker, whether a U.S. permanent resident or with refugee status, who has been in the U.S. less than 2 years is required to submit English Fluency Test Scores with acceptable scores, unless he/she has a degree from a U.S. Institution.
+Any non-native English speaker, whether a U.S. permanent resident or with refugee status, who has been in the U.S. less than 2 years is required to submit English Fluency Test Scores with acceptable scores, unless he/she has a degree from an accredited U.S. Institution.

 The IELTS minimum score is 7, with at least a 6.5 score in each of its four sections.
 Students admitted to the University with scores below Band 7 are required to take an English Language Proficiency Test during orientation.
 The scores will not be reported to any institution outside the University of Pittsburgh.
-The department has made exceptions for applicants with one component below the minimum required, though this is not guaranteed.
 Scores must not be more than 2 years old.

 A minimum Duolingo total score of 110 is required.